tencentyun/intlcloud-documents/yehe_doc/计算和容器/容器服务/常见问题/弹性集群类/镜像仓库相关问题_intl_en.md

 >?If the images of multiple containers in a Pod are pulled from different repositories, you can enter multiple image repository addresses and separate them with “,”.
 You can also enter “all”, indicating that all the container image repositories skip certificate verification.

 #### HTTP-based image repository
->?By default, an elastic cluster uses the HTTPS protocol to pull images when running, which means if the image repository supports HTTP, it also needs annotations.
+>?By default, an serverless cluster uses the HTTPS protocol to pull images when running, which means if the image repository supports HTTP, it also needs annotations.

 With the command `$kubectl describe pod $podname`, if “**http: server gave HTTP response to HTTPS client**” is exported to report an error, it means the image repository that is accessed uses HTTP, as shown in the figure below:
 ![](https://main.qcloudimg.com/raw/903d96070e1db400a382342940faa227.png)